comp110-lytle/comp110/site/exercises/wordle-pt1.md

 We expect you to implement this exercise using only the concepts covered in COMP110.
 If you have prior programming experience, restrict your implementation to only the concepts covered.
 While there are many ways to implement this program with additional concepts beyond those we have covered, you should not attempt to do so until after submitting this exercise for full credit once the autograder is posted.
 Gaining additional practice with the fundamentals may feel clunky, but will help ensure you have full command over the concepts we expect you to know.
 Additionally, it is good practice for working in other programming environments which are more constrained and require creativity to overcome restrictions.

 ## Part 8.
-Type Safety and Linting - 9 Points
+Type Safety and Linting

 The autograder uses industry standard tools for checking the type safety of your programs (e.g. being sure you're using variables of the correct data types in valid ways) and linting style rules.
 If you have point deductions on Type Safety or Linting, read through the feedback the autograder gives and it should direct you to the line number in your program with the issue.